-- 1. Open the Model Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Model. - If you are using classic view, click Takeoff > Model Takeoff. - 2.
+- Open the Model Takeoff window: On the ribbon, from the Takeoff group on the Takeoff tab, click Model. - 2.
 Select a model and take it off. - 3.
 In the Create Interview window, enter a model reference.

-- 4. Answer the questions in the interview and enter in any missing values.
-Your responses provide the variable information for the included assemblies and items. - 5.
-Click [OK].
+4. Answer the questions in the interview and enter in any missing values.
+Your responses provide the variable information for the included assemblies and items.

+5. Click [OK].